As lovers of train travel we have a long bucket list of rail journeys we wish to make across the world including many scenic rail journeys in Europe

 To name a few to get you excited: the Landwasser Viaduct which is on every postcard of Switzerland.
 Or Oberalp, the highest point of the journey at 2.044 meters (6,706 ft.) and numerous switchbacks towards Andermatt.
 Of course, St. Moritz and Zermatt are each worth your time too!

 But be aware, the Glacier Express is one of the most popular things to do in Switzerland and tickets during peak season sell out quickly!
 As an alternative, you can follow the same route of the Glacier Express but with local trains.
 You’ll see the same scenery but for a fraction of the price and no reservation costs.
 Check out all the pros and cons of the Glacier Express here.

 Chosen by Naomi of Probe around the Globe

 7. Arktika Express St Petersburg to Murmansk – Russia

-The Arktika express runs from St Petersburg all the way to Murmansk.
+The Arktika Express runs from St Petersburg all the way to Murmansk.
 One of the largest cities above the arctic circle.
-It covers a distance of more than a 1000 kilometers in around 24 hours.
+It covers a distance of more than 1000 kilometres in around 24 hours.
 Being on the train for a full day sounds long, but with the beautiful scenery along the way time flies by.

-It’s Russia off the beaten path, but if you love nature consider a stop at Petrozavodsk or Kem to explore more of the province of Karelia.
+It’s Russia off the beaten path, but if you love nature, stop at Petrozavodsk or Kem to explore more of the province of Karelia.

 The train from St Petersburg to Murmansk is a beautiful train journey any time of the year.
 In summer you can enjoy the polar nights with the midnight sun.